 17. Seasonal Signature Cocktails

 Build the bar around two signature winter cocktails like a smoked old fashioned and a cranberry rosemary spritz.
 Pair with our winter wedding table settings guide for matching glassware ideas.
+Most options work within a modest budget and install in under an hour.

 18. Family-Style Comfort Food Dinner

 Family-style dinners with braised short ribs, creamy polenta, roasted root vegetables, and warm bread baskets feel right for winter.
 Skip plated formality in favor of the warmth of passed platters.
+The right approach scales up or down to fit any size room.

 19. S’mores Bar or Hot Chocolate Stand

 A self-serve s’mores bar with toasting forks and assorted chocolates, or a hot chocolate bar with toppings, doubles as decor and dessert.
 Both work indoors with sterno or outdoors with a fire pit.
+Most options work within a modest budget and install in under an hour.

 20. Cozy Take-Home Favors